A priori estimates for the free-boundary Euler equations with surface tension in three dimensions: Introduction

 \section{Introduction}

 In this paper we derive a priori estimates for the incompressible free-boundary Euler equations with surface tension in three space dimensions.
-While such equations have been extensively studied in the literature (see references below), our methods are technically and conceptually very simple.
-Our a priori estimates provide bounds for the Lagrangian velocity in $H^{3}$ in the interior domain and $H^{3.5}$ on the boundary of the domain, an improvement in regularity as compared to \cite{CoutandShkollerFreeBoundary,DisconziEbinFreeBoundary3d,IgorMihaelaSurfaceTension,SchweizerFreeEuler}.
+While such equations have been extensively studied, estimates with optimal regularity are not available.
+With this eventual goal in mind, we provide estimates for the Lagrangian formulation of the system that close with the velocity in $H^{3}$, lowering the regularity from previously known results (see the literature review below).

 The incompressible free-boundary Euler equations in a domain of $\RR^3$ are given by